RCHG/papers/README.md

 Motivation
 ----------
-This project is an attempt to create a light-weight, command-line bibliography managenent tool.
+This project is an attempt to create a light-weight, command-line bibliography management tool.
 Aims:

 - maintain a PDF library (with appropriate naming)
 - maintain one or several bibtex-compatible collections, linked to PDFs